ptv-logistics/xserver.net-samples/README.md

 * TourPlanningDemo - shows practices how to use the new xTour 1.18 job api @xServer internet
 * ToursAndStopsMultiCanvas - shows how to build one logical layer containing differrent canvases rendered before and after the xMap labels
 * Circles - shows how to render circles with a geographic radius
+* Mandelbrot - shows how to implement a client-side tile provider